mrhaav/openwrt/atc/mik-r11e_lte/README.md

 \
 *If you would like to install MikroTik sw:\
 <https://wiki.mikrotik.com/wiki/Manual:Netinstall>\
-and use your MAC-address to access.*
+and use your MAC-address to access your router.*